emahuni/em-async-events/README.md

 ### Async Events Approach

-So with `async-events` you instead write:
+So with `em-async-events` you instead write:

 ```javascript
 ```